norkator/banking-ws/README.md

 Installing
 ============

-1. Mac and Linux already has OpenSSL pre installed but with Windows you need to download binary somewhere like [here](https://slproweb.com/products/Win32OpenSSL.html).
+1. Mac and Linux already has OpenSSL pre-installed but with Windows you need to download binary somewhere like [here](https://slproweb.com/products/Win32OpenSSL.html).

 * Then add its binary to your system path variable `;C:\Program Files\OpenSSL-Win64\bin`